 Training for The Pink Elephants Support Network workforce support program.

-Training Gidget’s Start Talking Program clinicians.
+Guest professional development presenter for Gidget’s Start Talking Program clinicians.

 Facilitator of Precious Wings Support Group.